NikolaKirilovKirilov/SoftUni/README.md

 # SoftUni
-Most exercises and exam problems that I encountered through the courses.
+Most exercises, lab and exam problems that I used as practis through the courses courses.
+(C#)